Loyalty program benefits include a lift in sales

 (Source: American Express; Technomic)

-3 ways to increase your sales with a loyalty program
+3 ways to increase your sales with a frequent visitor program

 1. Reward customer referrals.
 The oldest type of marketing is still the best: word-of-mouth referrals.
 When current customers refer a friend, family member or colleague to your place of business, they’re simultaneously helping you earn a new customer and vouching for the quality of your company and services.
 These days, referrals don’t just happen in person or over the phone.
 Indeed, a lot of today’s referral traffic happens digitally—be it via email, social media sharing or between smartphones.